parasoft/soatest-cucumber/README.md

      "https://localhost:9443".
-     * executionSuite - Specifies characteristics of the SOAtest .tst file that will be dynamically created on the SOAtest server as the Cucumber scenario executes.
+     * executionSuite - Specifies characteristics of the SOAtest .tst file that will be dynamically created on the SOAtest server as the Cucumber scenarios execute.
        * parent - The directory on the SOAtest server where the dynamically-created SOAtest .tst file will be saved.